brachi-wernick/kafka-stream-skeleton/README.md

 ### install

-If you want make changes on this repository, don't forget to fork this before cloning.
+If you wish to make changes to this repository, don't forget to fork this before cloning.

-1. run mvn clean install
+1. Run `mvn clean install`
-2. **MUST** add .env file contains **your IP**, for example:
+2. You **MUST** add .env file contains **your IP**, for example:
 ```properties
 LOCALHOST_IP=192.168.2.100
 ```
-NOTE: if you change networks, you may change this IP.
+NOTE: if you change network, you may change this value according to your current IP.

 3. `docker-compose up -d --build`

-To make sure all is work, run `docker ps` you may see 4 images:
+To make sure everything works well, run `docker ps`.
+You should see 4 containers running:

     1. kafka
     2. zookeeper
     3. kafka-stream
     4. kafka-consumer

-4. to produce data to input topic:
+4. To produce data into the input topic:

-     4.1 uncomment in docker compose the image you want work with (datagen or producer)
+     4.1 Uncomment in `docker-compose.yml` file the service you want work with (datagen or producer)

-     4.2 run the image `docker compose docker-compose up -d --build datagen` or `docker-compose up -d --build kafka-producer`
+     4.2 Run the container using `docker-compose up -d --build datagen` or `docker-compose up -d --build kafka-producer`

-     4.3 when you feel like you have enough data, better to stop this image: run  `docker compose docker stop datagen` or `docker stop kafka-producer`
+     4.3 If you wish to stop producing data, you can stop the containers using `docker-compose stop datagen` or `docker-compose stop producer`

-5. check if consumer can show stream output successfully: run `docker logs kafka-consumer -f` you need to see similar output in the logs:
+5. Check if the consumer shows the stream output successfully: run `docker logs kafka-consumer -f` or `docker-compose logs -f consumer`.
+  You should see output similar to this:

 ```
 MESSAGE=> key:user_4, value:LoginCount{userName='user_4', count=1, windowStart=1545346143000, windowEnd=1545346144000}